 A.I.
 Lopez Garcia

-My research interests lie at the intersection of development and politics, with a special interest in the topic of international migration.
+My research lies at the intersection of development studies and (international) political economy, with a special interest in the topics of international labour migration and taxation.

-My work has explored how connections with migrants abroad influence the political and social attitudes and behavior of those who remain in origin countries via financial remittances and return migration.
+My work examines how connections with migrants abroad influence state capacity in origin countries, and the political attitudes and behavior and the policy preferences of those who remain, via financial remittances and return migration.

 In most of my research, I use quantitative methods of analysis.